Google One

-Google One is a subscription service developed by Google that offers expanded cloud storage and is intended for the consumer market.
-Google One paid plans offer cloud storage starting at 100 gigabytes, up to a maximum of 30 terabytes, an expansion from the free basic Google Account storage space of 15 GB, which is shared across Google Drive, Gmail, and Google Photos.
+Google One is a consumer subscription service from Google that provides expanded cloud storage.
+Paid plans range from 100 GB to 30 TB.
+A 30 GB Google One Lite plan is available in some countries such as India.
+This extends the 15 GB storage of a free Google Account, shared across Google Drive, Gmail, and Google Photos.

 Launched in May 2018, Google One replaced the paid services of Google Drive to emphasize that the program is used by multiple Google Services.
-The program's raw storage is not accessible by users, but emails, files, and pictures can be added and removed through Gmail, Google Drive, and Google Photos.
 The various plans include other benefits.
 The service has over 150 million subscribers as of May 2025.

 History

 Google One was launched in May 2018.
 The 1 TB plan for Google Drive was upgraded to 2 TB, while the 2 TB plan's price was the same as Google Drive's 1 TB plan (US$9.99).
 24/7 support was available with all Google One plans.
 From May to August 2018, Google began upgrading Google Drive users in the United States to Google One.
-All Google users could get access to Google One in the U.S. free of charge, but without member benefits or upgraded storage.
+All Google users in the U.S. could get access to Google One free of charge, but without member benefits or upgraded storage.

 On October 29, 2020, Google added a VPN service for Google One users on a 2 TB plan or higher; this was discontinued on June 20, 2024.

 In January 2023, the Google One app passed one billion downloads on Android.
 In February 2023, the Magic Eraser editing feature in Google Photos previously exclusive to Pixel 6 and 7 owners was made available to all Google One users.
-In March 2023, Google expanded access to the VPN service to all plans and added a dark web monitoring feature for most users.
+In March 2023, Google expanded access to the VPN service to all plans and added a dark web monitoring feature for most users; the dark web monitoring feature was discontinued on February 16, 2026.
 On February 8, 2024, Google introduced the AI Premium plan which provides access to Gemini Advanced and Gemini in Gmail, Docs, Slides, Sheets, and Meet.
 This was replaced the following year by two plans: Google AI Ultra and Google AI Pro, announced at the 2025 Google I/O keynote.

 Features

-Every Google Account provides 15 GB of storage for Google Drive, Gmail and Google Photos.
-Google One increases the quota to 100 GB or more, depending on the plan, and provides additional functionality such as Google Photos editing, shareable with up to five other people.
+Every Google Account provides 15 GB of storage for Google Drive, Gmail, and Google Photos.
+Google One increases the quota to 100 GB or more, depending on the plan, and provides additional functionality, such as Google Photos editing, which can be shared with up to 5 other people.
 Non-subscribers can use Google One to back up data from Android or iOS devices, and clean up space in their Google Account with the storage manager.